Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Experimental Setup and Supplementary Results

+We vary the following factors: the dataset contains 104 PII items along with 25 background–question pairs; the maximum number of Resonance rounds is set to $R_{\max}=10$; we use four base LLMs: \texttt{Llama-3.1-70B}, \texttt{DeepSeek-V3.1}, \texttt{GPT-4o}, and \texttt{GPT-4o-mini}; the number of agents per graph is $n\in\{4,5,6\}$; the topology type includes \texttt{star-pure}, \texttt{star-ring}, \texttt{chain}, \texttt{circle}, \texttt{complete}, and \texttt{tree}; the \texttt{target\_attack\_idx} specifies the indices of the target and attacker nodes.
+For each topology we enumerate non-redundant \texttt{target\_attack\_idx} settings that are distinct up to graph symmetries; for example, on a 6-node circle, \texttt{(target=0, attacker=1)} is isomorphic to \texttt{(1,2)}, so only one representative is kept.
+For the binary \texttt{tree} topology, where most index pairs are non-isomorphic, we randomly select one third of all possible pairs to balance coverage and cost; the random subset is used to approximate the full-average behavior.

-\section{Additional Quantitative Results}
+\subsection{Additional Quantitative Results}

-Table~\ref{tab:all_results} reports the full leakage scores for all combinations of topology, target--attacker index pair, and agent count, for both base models.
+Table~\ref{tab:all_results} and Table~\ref{tab:all_results_gpt4o} reports the full leakage scores for all combinations of topology, target--attacker index pair, and agent count, for all base models.
 Each cell shows the mean percentage of leaked PII across runs, with standard deviation in parentheses.
 This expands the main-text analysis by exposing how topology-conditioned leakage varies with both distance and directionality of attacker--target placement.